 Rooms need to be completely enclosed by walls to create proper Room Definition in Home Designer.

-This article explains how to create a two story entry using features such as slabs and columns.
+This article explains how to create a two story entry using Room Dividers and columns.
 It also explains how to create a two story foyer.

 Show the sqft measurements instead of the internal room dimensions by toggling layers.